 It’s easier than ever for consumers to Google the product they need, put it in their Amazon cart, and get it shipped to their door in no time flat.
-How can small, direct-to-consumer brands compete?
+How can small businesses compete?

 The solution is to find a way to differentiate your brand, build a community, and bring more potential customers to your website even before they’re ready to buy something.
 And for businesses that sell online, a blog is the perfect way to do that.